slavishchenko/songinfo/README.md

-A simple script to retrieve song info from the Spotify API.
+A simple script to retrieve song information from the Spotify API.